Friday May 16

 $75

-Level of activity: Active
+Level of activity: Active (off-trail hiking with uneven terrain in morning)

 Presenter Biography: (multiple speakers)